BoualamHamza/TodoListApp-React-Native/README.md

 ## 📍 Overview

 This a simple TodoList in React-native
+Here's a summary of the `TodoList` and `TodoItem` components:

+### TodoList Component:

+- The `TodoList` component is responsible for managing and displaying a to-do list.
+- It uses the `useState` hook to manage state variables like `newTodoText`, `todos`, `count`, and `currentFilter`.
+- It includes functions for CRUD operations, such as `addNewTodo`, `deleteTodo`, `updateItem`, `checkAll`, and `checkNone`.
+- The `useEffect` hook is used to update the `count` when there are changes in the `todos` array.
+- It provides buttons to filter and display tasks based on their completion status.
+- It renders a list of to-do items using a `FlatList`.
+- It includes buttons to check all tasks or uncheck all tasks.

+### TodoItem Component:

+- The `TodoItem` component represents an individual to-do item within the list.
+- It uses the `useState` hook to manage the `isEnabled` state, which determines whether the to-do item is marked as done or not.
+- It updates the text style based on the `isEnabled` state to show a line-through effect for completed tasks.
+- It renders a text description of the to-do item, a Switch component to mark it as done or not, and a delete button.
+- The `useEffect` hook is not used in the provided code but can be used to keep the local state in sync with changes in the props, especially for the `done` property.

+Both components work together to create a functional to-do list application with the ability to add, delete, update, and filter tasks, as well as check or uncheck all tasks.
 ---

 ## 📦 Features

 CRUD operations
 ---
+**updateCount()**:  is used to update the count state when the number of completed to-do items changes.
+**deleteTodo()**:  is used to delete a to-do item by filtering it out of the todos array and updating the count state.
+**addNewTodo()**: is called to add a new to-do item to the list.
+It first checks if the newTodoText is empty and logs a message if it is.
+Then, it creates a new to-do object and appends it to the todos array, resetting the newTodoText input field in the process.
+**updateItem()** is used to update the completion status of a to-do item by toggling the done property.
+It also updates the count state accordingly. checkAll marks all to-do items as completed.

 ## 📂 Repository Structure